sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Tex Conceal

 This is probably the only thing I don't like that much in Gilles Castel's setup.
-I'm quite comfortable looking at $\LaTeX$ source code for formula, and I don't think they look that nice.
-But if you want to set them up in VS Code, there is an extension [here](https://github.com/Pancaek/vsc-conceal), I have no experience with this particular setup, feel free to try them out though.
+I'm quite comfortable looking at $\LaTeX$ source code for formula, and I don't think concealed source code looks that nice.
+But if you want to set them up in VS Code, there is an extension [here](https://github.com/Pancaek/vsc-conceal).
+I have no experience with this particular setup, though, so feel free to try them out.

 ### HyperSnips

 If you look around in the VS Code extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
 But I'm not sure why this is the case, I can't figure out how to set it up properly.
 Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
-Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
-Now, just follow the instruction, copy [`latex.hsnips`](./main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!
+Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) and just follow the instruction, copy [`latex.hsnips`](./main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

 To modify this file, you can either go to this file in your finder or use VS Code built-in command function.
 For command function,